Treasure (company): Staff and design philosophy

 Treasure places emphasis on creating original games in the action, platform, and shooter genres.
 They do not have a preference on gaming platforms or 2D vs. 3D gameplay, preferring to choose the most suitable depending on the game they are designing.
 The company has never viewed sales as much of a concern.
 They would prefer making the games they want to make, and not what will more likely sell well.
 Maegawa has preferred to always keep the company small to keep an "independent-minded" mentality, and help the developers' personalities shine through their games.

 They expressed disinterest in sequels early in their history, but became more open to it later.
 They pride themselves in creating original ideas and avoiding imitating other works or being associated with games already on the market.
 They have made games based on licensed properties to generate revenue to pursue original projects.
-Explaining the Treasure design philosophy, Megawa said it "simply, to create the games we want to make" and "creating the things we love in the way we like."
+Explaining the Treasure design philosophy, Maegawa said it "simply, to create the games we want to make" and "creating the things we love in the way we like."
 The company has generally employed around 20 to 30 people at any given time.